AymenBrahim20/PortfolioProjects/DataJobSurveyAnalysis/README.md

     ## Data Derived from Excel

-The data used for the SQL operations outlined in the previous section was extracted from an Excel file [here](https://raw.githubusercontent.com/AlexTheAnalyst/Power-BI/main/Power%20BI%20-%20Final%20Project.xlsx).
+The data used in this project was extracted from an Excel file [here](https://raw.githubusercontent.com/AlexTheAnalyst/Power-BI/main/Power%20BI%20-%20Final%20Project.xlsx).